reaster/schema-gen/README.md

 # schema-gen
 schema-gen is a multi-language, interoperable, XML Schema code generator.
-The generated code is well suited for reading, writing and minipulating data defined by a XML schema.
-In particular, it was designed to reduce the amount of coding needed to write cross-language, mobile, client-server applications.
-Currently supported languages are Java, Kotlin and Swift 4.
+The generated code allows reading, writing, manipulating and transmitting data in the two most widely used industry formats: XML and JSON.
+Currently supported languages are Java, Kotlin and Swift 4 and the code is interoperable, meaning it's well suited to developing cross-language, mobile, client-server applications.

+Producing concise, readable code is a top schema-gen priority and it takes naming conventions very seriously, providing a high level of flexibility and configurability.

-Written in Groovy, it's packaged as a Gradle plugin.
+This software is written in Groovy and is packaged as a Gradle plugin.

-## Status
-Although the design went through three iterations and is now stable, as of 2017, the code is still being cleaned up.
-The Gradle plugin works, but is half-baked.
-Lastly, it has yet to be tried against a wide variety of schemas and due to the complexity of the task, issues should be expected.
 ## Currently Supported Languages

 ### Java